Autoantibodies are an immune biomarker class providing meaningful insights to cancer immunotherapies and immune-mediated diseases

 Autoantibodies are a proficient method to help understand the adaptive immune system’s response to disease, its treatment and help to improve detection and characterization of immune-mediated diseases such as cancer.

 Since B-cell responses—and their autoantibody products—may be directed against the same antigens as tumor-specific T-cells, autoantibodies represent a unique opportunity to serve as circulating biomarkers and indicators of the baseline immunocompetence of cancer patients.
-In patients treated with the checkpoint inhibitors pembrolizumab, nivolumab and ipilimumab, autoantibodies have been should to be predictive of both response and immune-related adverse events (Hassle et al., 2020).
-Another study, (P. Budde et al., 2018), where autoantibody profiling in prostvac and ipilimumab treated prostate cancer patients revealed potential biomarkers of immune-related adverse events (irAEs).
+In patients treated with the checkpoint inhibitors pembrolizumab, nivolumab and ipilimumab, autoantibodies have been shown to be predictive of both response and immune-related adverse events (Hassle et al., 2020).
+Another study, (P. Budde et al., 2018), looking at autoantibody profiling in prostvac and ipilimumab treated prostate cancer patients revealed potential biomarkers of immune-related adverse events (irAEs).

-The development of therapeutic antibodies that modulate immune inhibitory pathways has been a major breakthrough in the treatment of cancer, but an underlying issue has been its association with immune-mediated adverse events (irAEs) which resemble autoimmune responses.
+The development of therapeutic antibodies that modulate immune inhibitory pathways has been a major breakthrough in the treatment of cancer, but an underlying issue has been its association with immune-mediated adverse events (irAEs). which resemble autoimmune responses.
 As autoantibodies are established biomarkers for predicting the onset of a number of autoimmune and rheumatic diseases, in which the immune system attacks its own tissues, they appear to be the logical biomarker for identifying patients at risk to develop severe and life threating irAEs.